 Bubali Bird Sanctuary

 Note that in recent years, this excursion has received very mixed reviews.
-This may be attributable to a devastating fire that took place a couple of years ago that had a negative impact on existing wildlife.
+This may be attributable to a devastating fire that took place a couple of years ago, which had a negative impact on existing wildlife.
 Intrepid nature lovers should be sure to take some binoculars.

 Best Things To Do In Aruba With Young Kids